-The Electronic Monitoring Control System continuously checks all safety circuits on the dryer, and will automatically shut the dryer down should a problem occur.
-The cause of the dryer shutdown will be displayed on the LCD display, and a beeper will sound on the controller.
+The Series 2000 Control System continuously checks all safety circuits on the dryer, and will automatically shut the dryer down should a problem occur.
+The cause of the dryer shutdown will be displayed on the LCD display.
 To restart the dryer after a safety shutdown, first correct the reason for the shutdown, and then press the dryer power stop button to reset the circuit.
 Press the start button.